Jblew/ovhai-env/README.md

-## Usage:
+## Usage

 1. Run `env/image-build.sh` to build docker image and push to ovhai registry

-2. Run job `env/train-on-ovhai.sh`.
+2. Run training job using `env/train-on-ovhai.sh`.
 This will create a directory for this experiment in the `jobs/` with configuration files that will be used in the next step to obtain correct results.
+The params.json file will be serialized to env variable and passed to the training container.

 3. Get logs and download results using `env/results-download.sh`.
 This command will download logs and outputs for any subdirectory in `jobs/` that does not already have them downloaded